kihab/f1-app/infrastructure/docs/ci_cd_pipeline_plan.md

   * iOS pipeline runs on macOS (macOS 15 with Xcode 16.2)
   * Both pipelines run in parallel on push/PR to main/master branches
 ----
-## CI/CD Pipeline Design: Single Job vs. Multiple Jobs
+## CI/CD Pipeline Design: Parallel Jobs

-Our pipeline is currently implemented as a single GitHub Actions job with sequential steps.
-This approach was chosen for simplicity and speed, as all steps share the same environment and filesystem, minimizing setup time and resource usage.

-**Pros:**
-- Simple and easy to follow for small/medium projects
-- All steps share context and filesystem
+Our pipeline is implemented as two parallel GitHub Actions jobs:

+1. **Backend Job (`backend-ci`)**
+   - Runs on Ubuntu-latest runner
+   - Handles Node.js/Express API pipeline
+   - Uses Node.js v20
+   - Runs in parallel with iOS job

+2. **iOS Job (`ios-ci`)**
+   - Runs on macOS-15 runner
+   - Handles iOS app pipeline
+   - Uses Xcode 16.2
+   - Runs in parallel with backend job

+**Benefits:**
+- Parallel execution of backend and iOS pipelines
-- Lower CI resource consumption
+- Better utilization of CI resources

-**Cons:**
-- No parallel execution; steps always run sequentially
-- Less modular; cannot rerun or isolate specific stages
-- Limited workflow visualization

-As the project grows, I am aware that splitting the workflow into multiple jobs—with dependencies managed via `needs:`—can enable parallelism, better isolation, and improved visual tracking of the pipeline.
-The pipeline structure can be easily refactored if these advantages become more valuable for our team or project scale.
+- Clear separation of concerns between platforms
+- Each job can be configured with platform-specific requirements

 ---